Careers in Water Treatment

 Coordinate the installation and testing of backflow prevention assemblies and investigate water quality issues.

 Click on the links below to learn about the certifications we require.

 State of California

 The state requires the certification of anyone who makes decisions about the operations or maintenance of a water treatment plant.
 There are five levels of certification, T1-T5, and you need at least a T2 to work at Helix.

 How do you pass the certification exam?
-Just 10 minutes from Helix is the Water and Wastewater Technology Program at Cuyamaca College.
+Just 10 minutes from Helix is the Center for Water Studies at Cuyamaca College.
 The evening courses, taught by industry professionals, will prepare you.